 The camera includes all Annke’s behavior analysis and AI systems, the latter of which include human recognition (to avoid pet or leaf movement alerts) and scene change detection and defocus detection which can alert you to camera tampering and can even be linked directly to the alarms.
 The former of which looks for specific actions like crossing lines, intrusion into defined areas, leaving areas, object removal – it even has a pricier sister 12K model (Annke B1200) which can spot unattended luggage, meaning “see it, say it, sorted” is getting close to being solved by bots.(opens in new tab)

 If you want to start experimenting with PoE cameras, the tiny Revotech Mini is ideal.
 The tiny 30mm square, supplied with adjustable-angle bracket, can be connected to a system as easily as most other PoE cameras, but costs somewhat less and can be tucked away even more subtly if you want to use it indoors.
-Not only that, but the casing has been used by other manufacturers meaning there is a good supply of accessories; Revotech themselves offer the camera with a 6-22mm telephoto (opens in new tab) allowing you to position the camera a good distance from your target.
+Not only that, but the casing has been used by other manufacturers meaning there is a good supply of accessories; Revotech offers the camera with a 6-22mm telephoto (see at Amazon) (opens in new tab) allowing you to position the camera a good distance from your target.
 It’s worth remembering, however that this modestly priced accessory requires manual focusing – a PTZ camera might be more appropriate for serious security situations, as well as being more of a deterrent.

 The NVSEE app the firm offer is available for both iPhone and Android, so real time viewing of the camera’s feed is easy.
 You might well find this camera is all you need – it supports some extras to the ONVIF Profile, like motion detection.(opens in new tab)